 There are 5 categories here.
 Build Quality, Features, Daily Performance, Reliability and Value.

 Keyboards that stand the test of time will do well here.
-It’s sometimes hard to determine the reliability of a keyboard, especially when they’re brand new.
-In this case, my score will be weighted towards brand reputation and personal experience.
+However, I understand it’s sometimes difficult to determine the reliability of a keyboard, especially when brand new.
+In this case, my score will lean towards brand reputation and personal experience.

 There are 5 categories here.
 Smoothness, Weighting, Sound, Typing Performance and Gaming Performance.